Sheila Pepe: Life and work

-Pepe's break into the art world began with inclusion into a 1996 group exhibition of Boston Area Artists at Rose Art Museum and in "Gothic: Transmutations of Horror in Late 20th Century Art" at the Institute of Contemporary Art, Boston in Boston in 1997.
-Her more recent work can be exemplified by her installation "Mind the Gap", 2005, at the University of Massachusetts Amherst.
+Pepe's break into the art world began with inclusion into a 1996 group exhibition of Boston area artists at Rose Art Museum and in "Gothic: Transmutations of Horror in Late 20th Century Art" at the Institute of Contemporary Art, Boston in 1997.
+Her more recent work can be exemplified by her installation "Mind the Gap," 2005, at the University of Massachusetts Amherst.
 "Mind the Gap" was a site-specific sculptural work responding to the architecture of the gallery where shoelaces and nautical toe-line were intertwined and webbed throughout the space.
 This work instigated a dialogue between domestic and industrial materials and responded to a 1982 installation "Boa" by Judy Pfaff in the same place.
 Her 2007 piece, Mr. Slit, plays with binary notions of gender in its depiction of a giant vagina made from crocheted shoelaces, rubber, and hardware scraps.
 In 2014, her piece Put Me Down Gently was included in the show Fiber: Sculpture 1960-Present at the Institute of Contemporary Art, Boston.

 She has won awards including the School of the Museum of Fine Arts Traveling Scholarship, 1998, and the Louis Comfort Tiffany Foundation award, 2001.
 She has taught art in many school throughout Massachusetts, New York, and Virginia since 1985.
-She currently holds an administrative position at Pratt Institute in Brooklyn, NY, as the acting assistant dean of the school of fine arts.
-Her works are held in public collections including the Fogg Art Museum of Harvard University and Goldman Sachs, NYC.
+She currently holds an administrative position at Pratt Institute in Brooklyn as the acting assistant dean of the school of fine arts.
+Her works are held in public collections including the Fogg Art Museum of Harvard University and Goldman Sachs.

 Pepe is one of 120 artists to be featured in the Metropolitan Museum's 2016 series "The Artist Project," a series of video essays in six seasons about works or installations at the Met museum.

+In 2023, Pepe created her first outdoor exhibition, "My Neighbor’s Garden," which opened on June 26 in Madison Square Park in New York.

+In 2024 Pepe was awarded the Rome Prize in Visual Art at the American Academy in Rome.